 Laser back-illuminated shadow photography technique is employed in experiment to capture the dynamics of the interaction of the proton beam with a moving free mercury jet.
 The design of the optical imaging system is based on a few essential criteria which are described below.
 The entire optical imaging head has to fit inside a small portion of a 1 meter long, 150 mm diameter bore magnet.
-Fig. 3.2(a), Fig. 3.2(b), and Fig. 3.2(c) show the conceptual back illuminated optics design, the installation of 4 Viewports on the primary containment vessel, and the schematic layout of optical components, respectively.
+Figure 3.2 shows the conceptual back illuminated optics design, the installation of 4 Viewports on the primary containment vessel, and the schematic layout of optical components, respectively.

 Note that all optics placed inside the interaction beam tunnel are required to be radiation-hard because of high radiation levels in the beam tunnel and the activation of the mercury after proton beam interactions.
 In our setup, all cameras, lasers, and all other associated electronics are placed in an adjacent beam tunnel controlled locally by several desktop computers.
 Remote control of the entire system is achieved through designated control desktops located in the control room via MS Window XP remote desktop connections from the ethernet network (see Fig. 3.7).